 You must send in an identity document with your application unless you have a valid UK biometric passport (where the photograph and signature are on the same page).

-You won’t need to send your biometric passport in with your application, use the 9-digit passport number instead.
+You don’t need to send your biometric passport in with your application, use the 9-digit passport number instead.

 There are different rules in Northern Ireland.

 You must send the following identity documents if you don’t have a biometric passport: